benmarwick/au13uwgeoarchlab/README.md

 au13uwgeoarchlab
 ================

-Simple exploratory analyses and visualization of geoarchaeological data for the UW ARCHY 482/486 Geoarchaeology class of Autumn 2013.
-The objective is to promote reproducible research in geoarchaeology by making the analyses explicit and supporting reporting of the results in a R Markdown file that includes text, figures, and the code that generated the results.
+An [R](http://www.r-project.org/) package for simple exploratory analyses and visualization of geoarchaeological data for the UW ARCHY 482 & 486 Geoarchaeology class of Autumn 2013.
+The objective is to promote reproducible research in geoarchaeology by making the analyses explicit and by supporting reporting of the results in a R Markdown file that includes text, figures, and the code that generated the results.

 How to install
 ----